archanasheshadri/OpenStreetMap-Data-Case-Study/README.md

 '15213-2712', '15213-1500', '15213-1503', '15213-1502', '15213-1405', '15213-1400', '15213-2911', '15232-1418', '15260', '15233', '15213-1713', '15205', '15222', '15207', '15206', '15201', '15226', '15203', '15224', '15240', '15209', '15213-1704', '15213-1705', '15213-2608', '15232-1803', '15213-1530', '15232-1845', '15213-1763', '15232-2131', **'14233'**, '15220', '15213-4026', '15232-1421', '15213-3704', '15232-1419', '15213-2909', '15136', '15290', '15239', '15216', '15214', '15212', '15213', '15210', '15211', '15232-2106', '15232-1447', '15232', '15219', '15203-2275', '15213-1678', '15210-1845', '15213-1738'

-## Udating street names and saving it into a csv file
+## Updating street names and saving it into a csv file

 To correct the street names, I iterated over each word since the street names were abbreviated at multiple postions in an address using preparing_for_database.py.